eosnewyork/eos-transit/README.md

         $ yarn build-packages

 This will perform both TypeScript compilation into `lib` folder and a minified production-ready UMD build into `umd` folder for each managed package.

+### Publishing

+Make sure you're logged into `npm` registry by running [`yarn login`](https://yarnpkg.com/lang/en/docs/cli/login/) but note that this won't ask you a password (it will be asked upon publishing, since `yarn` doesn't maintain authenticated sessions with `npm` registry):

+Since this monorepo is managed with `lerna`, the latter is responsible for publishing, so run

+        $ lerna publish

+possibly proividing [additional options](https://github.com/lerna/lerna/tree/master/commands/publish) if needed.

+Normally, this should guide you through version bumping process as well as creating and pushing new `git` version tags for each package.